 However, DMFC Club Rules do include some restrictions on flying times for noisier models including all those powered by internal combustion (i/c) engines.
 Turbine-powered models are not permitted to fly from the site, and no more than four models are permitted to fly at any one time.

 Pilots agree on the most appropriate pilot stance as indicated by the windsock, and this is duly marked with a red and white moveable pole.
-Pilots should stand together when flying so that any “Landing” or “Deadstick” calls can be clearly heard within the group.
+Pilots must stand close enough to ensure that when flying any warning calls such as “Landing” or “Deadstick” can be clearly heard within the group.
 Attention is drawn to the Safety Matters page and to the Club Rules.